cj179john/quiz-app/README.md

 ## TODO

 In the front end app, Session storage was used to contain the processed questions.
 This is unnecessary when redux is used for state management.
 A better approach would be splitting the "AllRounds" component to a hierarchy of components.
 Such as, "Rounds" -> "Round" -> "Questions".So, the processed questions can be maintained by a parent state rather than getting refresh with everything bundled in a much larger component as wha it is now.

+A PR has been created for the comments above: https://github.com/cj179john/quiz-app/pull/1

 Also, automated deployment script and pipline scripts would be needed for smooth deployment processs